ortexx/blockchain-payments/readme.md

 };

 let errorHandler = (err, meta) => {
-    // you can save to a file, db e.t.c.
+    // you can save something to a file, db e.t.c.
     // operation must be synchronous or in the background };

-let confirmationsCount = 8; // count of confirmations for accept, default 6
+let confirmationsCount = 8; // count of confirmations for acception, default is 6

-app.get('payments/notify/handler/', blockchain.notify(successHandler, errorHandler, confirmationsCount));
+app.get('payments/notification/', blockchain.notify(successHandler, errorHandler, confirmationsCount));

 ```

 # Description
-You can write custom notify handler, but library version includes data/authentication validation and automatically send all headers in necessary format
+You can write custom notification handler, but library version includes data/authentication validation and automatically sends all headers in the necessary format

 # API
 ### .constructor(xpub, key, notifySecret, [notifyCallback])
-xpub and key you can find in your blockchain account, notifySecret you must come up yourself
+you can find "xpub" and "key" in your blockchain account, notifySecret you have to come up yourself

 ### .createAddress(query, [callbackQuery])
-returns promise, create bitcoin address for client payment
+returns promise, creates bitcoin address for client payment
-you can set callback url query params with callbackQuery, it must be object
+you can set callback url query params with callbackQuery as js object

 ### .notify(fn, onError, [confirmationsCount])
-notify handler, it is "connect" middleware
+notification handler, it is "connect" middleware

 # Class methods
 ### .toBTC(amount, currency)
-converting amount in the currency to BTC, returns promise
+converts an amount from a given currency to BTC, returns promise